 Paul is a dedicated volunteer and community leader with over 30 years experience in the financial markets.
 Paul has served the Town of Rye on their Conversation Commission and is active in Scouting serving on the Algonquin Disitrct Committee, for Westchester Putnam Council.
 Paul serves as Treasurer to WFA.

-Sean Jr. is a graduate of Tulane University earning his BS in Neuroscience.
+Sean Jr. is a graduate of Tulane University earning his Bachelor of Science in Neuroscience.
 Sean Jr. is an Eagle Scout and his personal family experience with Wernickes gives him a personal understanding of the condition.

-Aisling Byrne is a 3rd year student at Tulane University studying Cell and Molecular Biology as her Pre-Med undergraduate degree.
+Aisling Byrne is a senior at Tulane University studying Neuroscience as her Pre-PA undergraduate degree.
+She plans on becoming one of the first Neuroendocrinologist PA.
 Aisling shoulders the responsibility as Director of Social Media for WFA.